 The flowers attract bees.
 The fruit attract mammals.

 Toxic / Danger:

-All parts mildly poisonous to animals.
-Unripe fruit mildly poisonous.
+All parts are mildly poisonous to animals.
+Unripe fruit are mildly poisonous.
+The leaves

 Cultivation and Uses